dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 ```

 * In the above example `init-myservice` and `init-mydb` are init containers
-* Containers will run in the following order,
+* Containers of the above manifest run in the following order,
   1. `init-myservice` init container starts first and runs to completion
   2. After successfully completing `init-myservice` init container, `init-mydb` init container starts and runs to the completion
   3. After successfully completing `init-mydb` init container, `myapp-container` container starts

 ## Summary